IBM/watson-training-from-on-prem-data/README.md

 docker cp violations.csv db2:/tmp/
 ```

-Load the sample data into the `onprem` database in Db2:
+Load the sample data into the `onprem` Db2 database:

 ```bash
 docker exec db2 su - db2inst1 -c "db2 CONNECT TO onprem USER watson USING secrete; db2 'IMPORT FROM /tmp/violations.csv OF DEL SKIPCOUNT 1 INSERT INTO violations'"
 ```

-At this point, you have a Db2 database instance loaded with sample data.
+At this point, you have an on-premises Db2 database loaded with sample data.

 Before you proceed further, you also need to take note of your workstation's
 LAN IP.
 You can find that address using either `hostname -I` or `ifconfig`,